canmod/iidda/docs/lifecycle.md

 The data in a Superseded dataset has been added to another dataset because it has been determined that this is a more natural home for the data.

 ## Dataset Versioning

+Datasets in the `Unreleased` state do not have versions, apart from their `git` commit hash.
+Datasets in `Static` and `Dynamic` state ...

 `major.minor`